-How good is your Star Trek: The Original Series trivia knowledge?
-You might know the title sequence narration by heart and mime the orchestra when the theme song picks up, but did you know that the theme song has official lyrics?
+Even fluent Klingon speakers don't know everything about Star Trek: The Original Series.
+You might know the title sequence narration by heart but did you know that the theme song has official lyrics?
 Or that the words “Beam me up, Scotty” are never actually said on the show?

-These facts about Star Trek: The Original Series will go beyond the basics and debunk some popularized myths about the show.
-They’ll discuss how it played a small, but significant role in the Civil Rights movement, how it almost didn’t make it onto the air, and how it helped build the foundation for modern fandom.
+These history of Star Trek: The Original Series is riddled with myths and misunderstandings.
+But the show has a rich history including a small, but significant role in the Civil Rights movement, and struggle to make it onto the air, and a defining role in building the foundation for modern fandom.

 Even if The Original Series isn’t your favorite Star Trek, or even if sci-fi isn't your thing, there’s no denying that Star Trek was and remains one of the most important and groundbreaking shows in television history.
 Its cast, crew, and creator were committed to boldy going where no one had gone before.
-By doing so, they have left a lasting impact on our culture.So grab some synthale or a cup of tea, Earl Grey, hot, and check out these Star Trek facts!
+By doing so, they have left a lasting impact on the galaxy.

 It Wasn’t The First Show To Feature An Interracial Kiss – But It Was Still Important

-Although Star Trek is often (erroneously) cited as the first series to feature an interracial kiss on television, the first show to do so was actually a British series called Hot Summer Night.
-Also, it should be noted that within the context of the episode, the kiss is not consensual.
-Kirk and Uhura are telekinetically forced to kiss one another by an alien race called the Platonians.
+Although Star Trek is often erroneously credited as the first series to feature an interracial kiss on television, Captain Kirk was actually beat to the punch (kiss?) by British series Hot Summer Night.
+It should also be noted that the kiss between Kirk and Uhura was not exactly consenual; the crew members were telekinetically forced to kiss one another by an alien race called the Platonians.

-That said, it’s still an important part of television history and one that almost didn’t happen.
+That said, the moment is an important part of television history and one that almost didn’t happen.
 The network wanted the crew to film two versions of the scene – one with a kiss and one without.
 According to the cast, Nichelle Nichols and William Shatner deliberately flubbed the takes without the kiss so that the network would have to use the ones with the kiss.
-Nicely done.
+Very smooth, Captain.

-In the first pilot, “The Cage,” the first officer was a woman – an unnamed Number One played by Majel Barrett, who later became Roddenberry’s wife.
-Apparently, the character didn’t go down so well with the test audience, with viewers saying the character was too “pushy” and “annoying.”
-They were a progressive and open-minded people, those 1960s Americans.
+In the original pilot, “The Cage,” the first officer was a woman – an unnamed Number One played by Majel Barrett, who later married Star Trek creator Gene Roddenberry.
+Apparently, test audiences did not like the character and viewers complained that the character was too “pushy” and “annoying.”

 Although Barrett didn't stay on as the first officer, she did secure a role in the series as Nurse Chapel.
 She also supplied the voice for most of the onboard computers throughout the series.